 Did you look into the Canadian laws about any of this?

-Yes, we got legal advice from the top privacy law firm in Canada.
-Indexing is allowed in Canada, and many companies you know and love do it.
+Yes, we got legal advice from Canada’s top privacy law firm.
+Indexing is allowed in Canada; many companies you know and love do it.
 Google Search and Yelp, for example.

 The only thing we are not allowed to do is “pay for takedown” of a negative review.
 A company called Rate MDs got in trouble for doing that.
-We didn’t want to do that anyway, as we believe it’s dishonest.
+We didn’t want to do that anyway, as we believe it isn’t very ethical.

 Was Clearway a law firm before?

-Lawyers also kept submitting Law Society complaints (which were all shut and closed without citations) for a variety of reasons.
-They complained about our large-scale marketing, legal structure, and kept suggesting we were not a law firm because the firm was run by me.
+Lawyers also kept submitting Law Society complaints (all shut and closed without citations) for various reasons.
+They complained about our large-scale marketing and legal structure and suggested we were not a law firm because I ran it.
 I went to law school but didn’t get called as a lawyer.

 We used a lawyer’s license, but the lawyers didn’t care.
-It was no surprise that most of the complaints came from family lawyers in Toronto, who we were competing against.
+Unsurprisingly, most of the complaints came from family lawyers in Toronto, who we were competing against.

 Other interesting legal articles:

-Anyway, the lawyer whose licence we were using got tired of responding to Law Society complaints.
-She planned to be a judge, and she thought the complaints would hurt her chances.
+The lawyer whose licence we used got tired of responding to Law Society complaints.
+She planned to be a judge and thought the complaints would hurt her chances.
 We let her break the contract with Clearway.
-It was a tough few months but we bounced back.
+It was a tough few months, but we bounced back.

 Why do you make silly law memes?
 We have seen them all over the internet in lawyer and law student groups.

 It’s mostly just fun for me.
-I don’t like posting pictures about myself or food.
-But like most others, I get the dopamine thrill of posting something and it getting thousands of likes and many shares.
+I don’t particularly like posting pictures about myself or food.
+But like most others, I get the dopamine thrill of posting something which gets thousands of likes and shares.
 It’s not part of our marketing plan or strategy.
 We don’t get clients from it.
 It’s funny being known as the law meme guy.

 What’s next for Clearway and Alistair Vigier?